Do you need to make your talent search more inclusive? Here are 7 tips for writing job descriptions to attract diverse candidates:

 Try focusing on what you actually need in a candidate (e.g., “experience creating a marketing budget” or “experience managing a content team”).
 Only list your “most-valued” marketing skills.

-3. List work perks that appeal to diverse talent
+3. List work perks that will attract diverse talent

 Here are some examples: